sergejsha/edge-to-edge/README.md

 }
 ```

-See sample app for more concreate edge-to-edge examples.
+See sample app for more edge-to-edge examples.

 # How